Efficient Convex Optimization for Bosonic State Tomography: COMMON APPLICATIONS

 \subsection{four and more modes case}

 Applying CVXpy to solve a four-mode system is not feasible due to its larger Hilbert space dimension with high memory usage.
 Recent works report the technology of a momentum-space reconstruction in low dimension (such as a 4-mode, 2-level subspace) with a tensor-network extension to higher modes \cite{sunada2024efficienttomographymicrowavephotonic,O’Sullivan2025}, but they still rely on an explicit low-dimensional reconstruction and are hard to extend to more-level subspace because the complexity of calculating momentum will increase rapidly.
 To address these challenges, we turn to the sample-based MLE method with stochastic convex optimization methods.
 The main idea of this method is to use likelihood to avoid using a histogram and divide the computation into small batches, and optimize them individually.
-Additionally, we use an acceleration method like ASSG-r to further improve the optimization efficiency.
+Additionally, we use ASSG-r to further improve the optimization efficiency.
 With the help of stochastic convex optimization, we can converge to the optimal solution with nearly 100\% probability even using small batches.

 We use a four-qubit W state as the test state and generate flying mode data using the MCMC method.
 Each data point is treated as a sample from a $Q$-function.
+We change the dimension of the density matrix under test $N$ and set the dimension of the measurement operator to 10, batch size to 256, start learning rate to 1000, and the inner iteration number to 200.
 We first test our method on noiseless data, and the results are shown in Fig. \ref{fig:scp_four_mode}.
 Figure \ref{fig:scp_four_mode}(a) displays the maximum fidelity achieved within 1000 training steps for a four mode problem, with the accelerated method reaching nearly 100\% fidelity.
 Figure \ref{fig:scp_four_mode}(b) illustrates how fast the fidelity increases during the training process, demonstrating a significant acceleration with the ASSG-r method.
 We extend the method to handle multiple modes to demonstrate its effectiveness for multi-mode problems.
-We use a multi-mode W state as the test state.
+We use a multi-mode W state as the test state and set batch size to 512, inner iteration number to 100, learning rate to 0.005.
 Figure \ref{fig:scp_four_mode}(c) and (d) display the reconstruction fidelity versus training time for different numbers of modes and the corresponding final fidelity.
 Notably, this setup enables the reconstruction of a flying 9-mode W state.

 When noise is taken into account, the sample-based MLE method remains applicable.
 Figure \ref{fig:scp_four_mode}(e) displays the fidelity versus training time for different noise photon numbers.
 In these tests, the Hilbert space of each mode is set to 2, while the computational Hilbert space used for calculating the displacement of the thermal state is set to 40.
 We observe that as the noise photon number increases, the overall time cost also increases.
 Notably, at a noise level corresponding to 4 noise photons, a final reconstruction fidelity exceeding 98\% is achieved within 400 seconds—a highly competitive result.
 Figure \ref{fig:scp_four_mode}(f) presents the final fidelity for various noise photon numbers.
 All cases achieve a final fidelity exceeding 98\%, and further optimization with a smaller learning rate can enhance these results.